Guidance and Parameters Published for Innovative Educational Technology Program Articles

 Guidance and Parameters

-The Office of Educational Design and Technology is actively seeking articles describing examples of innovative educational technology programs that have been or are currently being implemented in New York State public schools and districts.
+The Office of Educational Design and Technology is actively seeking articles, for a newsletter called NYS Ed Tech Innovators, describing examples of innovative educational technology programs that have been or are currently being implemented in New York State public, charter, religious, or independent schools and districts.
 The purpose of this request is to share information with audiences statewide, so that educators and administrators can benefit from collective knowledge and experience.

 We are interested in sharing school and district experiences related to the following topics: